When most people think of Iceland, they think of the Northern Lights. I, Natasha Monteiro, did too.

 After arriving in Iceland, I deliberately kept the first day light.

-Instead of rushing into sightseeing, I spent the day wandering through the city, adjusting to the time zone, and getting a feel for Icelandic life.
+Instead of rushing into sightseeing the very moment I landed into Iceland, I spent the day wandering through the city, adjusting to the time zone, and getting a feel for Icelandic life.

 Day 2: Exploring The Golden Circle